 It can be inexpensive

-- It can be inexpensive.
 Most people think adoption is expensive.
-And many times, it is.
 But adopting from foster care typically costs much less than other types of adoption.
-Depending upon the case, it can cost between $0 and $2,500.
-Why?
-Because foster-to-adopt services are contracted through the state, so most traditional adoption costs are eliminated.
+Foster-to-adopt services are contracted through the state, so most traditional adoption costs are eliminated.
 The adoptive family primarily pays for the costs of the paperwork and attorney.

-- The median age is 8.
 When people generally think of adoption, they imagine adopting a newborn.
 When you adopt from foster care, the children range in age from toddlers to teenagers.
-The median age of children adopted from foster care is 8 years old.
+The average age of children in foster care is 8.4 years old.

-- There is no “typical” case.
 There are many misconceptions about children in foster care.
-But the truth is that children in foster care are just like your children.
-Yes, they’ve been exposed to things that no child should have to experience, but they’re just as worthy of love as any other child.
+But the truth is that children in foster care are just children in need of a loving, stable home.
 Some have brothers and sisters who desperately want to stay together.
-Some are diagnosed with special needs.
+Some have special needs.
 Some have experienced more trauma than others.
 Every case is different.
-There is no “cookie cutter” method to foster care cases.
 Each child has his or her own individual circumstances.

 Even though a child now has a forever family, they will still struggle with the trauma experienced before their adoption.
 Children are in foster care because they’ve experienced abuse or neglect that resulted in removal from their biological parents’ home.